projectcaluma/alexandria/README.md

   - `ALEXANDRIA_CREATED_BY_USER_PROPERTY`: Overwrite the default user property which is used for `..._by_user` (default: username)
   - `ALEXANDRIA_CREATED_BY_GROUP_PROPERTY`: Overwrite the default group property which is used for `..._by_group` (default: group)
 - Authorization configurations
-  - `ALEXANDRIA_VISIBILITY_CLASSES`: Comma-separated list of classes that define visibility for all models
+  - `ALEXANDRIA_VISIBILITY_CLASSES`: Comma-separated list of [DGAP](https://github.com/adfinis/django-generic-api-permissions/?tab=readme-ov-file#visibilities) classes that define visibility for all models
-  - `ALEXANDRIA_PERMISSION_CLASSES`: Comma-separated list of classes that define permissions for all models
+  - `ALEXANDRIA_PERMISSION_CLASSES`: Comma-separated list of [DGAP](https://github.com/adfinis/django-generic-api-permissions/?tab=readme-ov-file#permissions) classes that define permissions for all models
 - Data validation configuration
-  - `ALEXANDRIA_VALIDATION_CLASSES`: Comma-separated list of classes that define [custom validations](docs/validation.md)
+  - `ALEXANDRIA_VALIDATION_CLASSES`: Comma-separated list of [DGAP](https://github.com/adfinis/django-generic-api-permissions/?tab=readme-ov-file#data-validation) classes that define custom validations
 - Thumbnail configuration (optional)
   - `ALEXANDRIA_ENABLE_THUMBNAIL_GENERATION`: Set to `false` to disable thumbnail generation
     - Check the docker-compose file for an example on how to set up generation with s3 hooks